OLIVIE PHARMA,

 Background- Notwithstanding the way that olive fruits polyphenols and olive leafs polyphenols have been known for their natural anti-inflammatory effect in the Mediterranean countries, there is little deep scientific study to confirm these benefits.

 Methods- Seventy-nine RA patients were randomized to get either 1 g per day of olive tree powder or 1 g of placebo powder during 9 weeks.
 Laboratory analysis, questionnaires administration, pain intensity, disease activity score, and inflammatory biomarkers were determined at the baseline and at the end of the trial.
+Specialists have monitored eventual side effects and antagonistic impacts of taking the olive tree powder through the period of the study.

-Results- Good compliance (over 95%) with the treatment was observed, without any side effect or study intervention adverse.
+Results- Good compliance (over 95%) with the treatment was observed, without any side effect or study-intervention adverse.
 Significant decrease in disease activity score has shown at the end of intervention within the treated group, and between groups (P<0.0001).
 Compared with the placebo group, inflammatory biomarkers decreased significantly in treated participants (P<0.0001).
-Here are the changes noticed from baseline in treated group were -1.25 mg/L (CI, -1.75 to -0.75), -2.09 pg/mL (CI, -2.63 to -1.54), -0.82 pg/mL (CI, -1.14 to -0.49) and -1769 pg/mL (CI, -2254 to -1283) for hs-CRP, IL-6, TNF-α and PGE2 respectively.
+Here are the changes noticed from baseline in treated group were -1.25 mg/L (CI, -1.75 to -0.75), -2.09 pg/mL (CI, -2.63 to -1.54), -0.82 pg/mL (CI, -1.14 to -0.49) and -1769 pg/mL (CI, -2254 to -1283) for hs- CRP, IL-6, TNF-α and PGE2 respectively.
 Additionally, it is important to note that pain relief and global participants satisfaction increased significantly (P<0.0001) after 9 weeks of olive tree powder supplementation.

 Conclusion- A net improvement in circulating inflammatory markers, disease activity, and pain intensity was observed in RA patients allocated to rich-polyphenols olive tree powder food supplement.